 Faculty Presenter does not have anything to disclose with regard to commercial interests.
 She does not plan on discussing unlabeled/investigational uses of a commercial product.

-Katharine White, MD, MPH receives research support from Boston Medical Center via a Bayer Pharmaceuticals grant, and was previously a consultant for FitBit.
-Elisabeth Woodhams, MD, MSc, Jenn Farraye, NP, Natasha Lerner, MPA, Kristina Tavilla, MPH, Elizabeth Raskin, MPH(c), and Madeline Jankowski, BA, of Boston Medical Center, and Sakina Flint, MS, of Boston University School of Medicine have no relevant financial relationships to disclose.
+Katharine White, MD MPH receives research support from Boston Medical Center via a Bayer Pharmaceuticals grant, and was previously a consultant for FitBit.
+Elisabeth Woodhams, MD MSc, Jenn Farraye, NP, Natasha Lerner, MPA, Kristina Tavilla, MPH, and Elizabeth Raskin, MPH(c) MSW(c) of Boston Medical Center have no relevant financial relationships to disclose.